 Each article begins with a summary of differences, followed by a comparison chart and a more detailed report.
 There is also citation information for each article, should students wish to quote Diffen in a school essay.

-Practice Papers Committing information to memory is an integral part of exam preparations, but to ensure kids are exam-ready, they’ll have to plunge into tackling practice papers as soon as possible.
-Thankfully, gone are the days where parents would either collect papers from a friend (and blank the answers out) or buy them in bulk from sellers—you can now download what you need, and for free!
+Committing information to memory is an integral part of exam preparations, but to ensure kids are exam-ready, they’ll have to plunge into tackling practice papers as soon as possible.
+Thankfully, gone are the days where parents would either collect papers from a friend (and blank the answers out) or buy them in bulk from sellers (although some parents find this more convenient).
+You can now download what you need, and for free!

-Snapask Snapask is a free mobile app where students can take a photo of their questions in order to get an online tutor’s help via text messaging.
+Snapask is a free mobile app where students can take a photo of their questions in order to get an online tutor’s help via text messaging.
 The app caters for primary school subjects all the way up to the A-levels, and you’ll be asked to specify your level when you sign up, to ensure you’re linked up with the appropriate pool of tutors.
 The average waiting time is said to be 33 seconds, and the tutors are local university students.
-(Follow Snapask’s Facebook page to read their tutor profiles and education-related updates.)
-The app includes 6 credits, and each primary school question costs 2 credits; you can purchase additional credits when you run out.
+(Follow Snapask to read their tutor profiles and education-related updates.)
+The app includes six credits, and each primary school question costs two credits; you can purchase additional credits when you run out.
 It’s available for Apple and Android devices.

-Spotify Is music good for studying?
+Is music good for studying?
 It depends on what music you pick.
 A French university study found that students who listened to a one-hour lecture, where classical music was played in the background, scored higher in a quiz compared to students who heard no music.
 The researchers’ theory was that the classical music put students in an emotional state where they were more receptive to information.
 Another university study found that classical music reduced anxiety.
-(Read more about the impact of music on studying here.)